-Vitalik Buterin warns that technology can move faster than society can handle if power concentrates in too few hands, and he wants both builders and policymakers to adjust course before crises force a reset.
-He focuses less on any single innovation and more on the governance structures that decide who benefits, who bears risk and who gets a voice in how progress unfolds.
+Vitalik Buterin warns that technology can move faster than society can handle if power concentrates in too few hands.
+He wants both builders and policymakers to adjust course before crises force a reset.
+He focuses less on any single innovation and more on the governance structures that decide who benefits, who bears risk, and who gets a voice in how progress unfolds.

 Tech Progress Without Power Concentration

-According to Vitalik, technology should not just “maximize capability” but also delegate authority so that societies can adjust rather than panic.
-He cites industries like biotech, AI, and cryptocurrency as instances of how tiny organizations may influence results for billions of people, sometimes with little control or public participation.
+According to Vitalik in a December 30 blog post, technology should not just “maximize capability” but also delegate authority so that societies can adjust rather than panic.
+He cites industries such as biotech, AI, and cryptocurrency as examples of how small organizations can influence outcomes affecting billions of people, sometimes with little control or public participation.

-At the same time, he urges builders to design fail‑safes, red‑team assumptions and decentralization paths from the start instead of retrofitting them after products reach scale.
-That includes limiting privileged admin keys, reducing information asymmetry between insiders and users, and planning governance transitions that do not hinge on a single founder’s judgement.
+At the same time, he urges builders to design fail‑safes, red‑team assumptions, and decentralization paths from the start instead of retrofitting them after products reach scale.
+That includes limiting privileged admin keys, reducing information asymmetry between insiders and users, and planning governance transitions that do not hinge on a single founder’s judgment.

 Vitalik Encourages Shared Responsibility Across Builders and States

-Vitalik contends that rather than enacting sweeping prohibitions that force testing into the uncontrolled shadows, authorities should concentrate on specific evils like fraud, coercion, and systemic danger.
+Ethereum co-founder contends that rather than enacting sweeping prohibitions that force testing into the uncontrolled shadows, authorities should focus on specific evils such as fraud, coercion, and systemic danger.

 Rather than retrofitting them once goods achieve size, he encourages builders to incorporate fail-safes, red-team assumptions, and decentralization approaches from the beginning.
 This entails preparing governance transitions that are not dependent on the assessment of a single founder, minimizing knowledge asymmetry between insiders and users, and restricting privileged admin keys.